Utah Infertility Specialists

 The Regions Most Experienced Infertility Specialist Staff

-Infertility specialists undergo extensive subspecialty training in the diagnosis and treatment of infertility and advanced surgical procedures.
-They must complete a medical degree followed by a four year residency in obstetrics and gynecology and a three year fellowship program in reproductive endocrinology and infertility.
+Diagnosing and treating infertility is complex and Infertility specialists undergo extensive subspecialty training.
+A four year medical degree must be completed followed by a four year residency in obstetrics and gynecology and a three year fellowship in reproductive endocrinology and infertility.
+Once this training is complete oral and written boards must be passed to achieve board certification in reproductive endocrinology and infertility.

-Consulting an infertility specialist early in the course of diagnosing and treating infertility has been shown to increase the chances of having a baby, usually in shorter times, and at less expense.
-The cost of successful conception is critical since most treatments are not covered by insurance.
-A specialist will perform numerous tests on both partners to identify the cause(s) of infertility.
+Consulting an infertility specialist increases the chances of having a baby, usually in shorter time, and at less expense.
+A specialist will evaluate both partners to identify the cause(s) of infertility.